cloudfoundry-attic/cf-docs/source/docs/using/services/spring-service-bindings.html.md

 ### <a id='mongodb'></a>MongoDB ###

-#### Auto-Reconfiguration ####
+#### Auto-Configuration ####

-You must use [Spring Data MongoDB](http://www.springsource.org/spring-data/mongodb) 1.0 M4 or later for auto-reconfiguration to work.
+You must use [Spring Data MongoDB](http://www.springsource.org/spring-data/mongodb) 1.0 M4 or later for auto-configuration to work.

-Auto-reconfiguration occurs if Cloud Foundry detects a `org.springframework.data.document.mongodb.MongoDbFactory` bean in the Spring application context.
-The following snippet of a Spring XML application context file shows an example of defining this type of bean which Cloud Foundry will detect and potentially auto-reconfigure:
+Auto-configuration occurs if Cloud Foundry detects a `org.springframework.data.document.mongodb.MongoDbFactory` bean in the Spring application context.
+The following snippet of a Spring XML application context file shows an example of defining this type of bean which Cloud Foundry will detect and potentially auto-configure:

 ~~~xml
 <mongo:db-factory